 - For Years 7-10 the final shall be shared, unless both schools agree to play on an alternative date

 - The team higher on the ladder shall go through to the Grand Final.

 NOTE: In sporting rosters conducted by SATIS in which only two teams are entered and which culminate in a State Final, a best of five match series will be played to determine the State Finalist.

-The higher placed team, at the conclusion of a roster of the teams contesting a Grand Final will select the venue for Grand Final.
+- At the conclusion of the roster, the higher placed team of the teams contesting a Grand Final will select the venue for Grand Final.